Thomas-Selin/Machine-Learning-Based-Anomaly-Detector/README.md

 6. To run tests, start MLflow by running `poetry run mlflow server`, then run the terminal command `poetry run pytest` from the repo root folder.
 7. After the service has analysed a timerange for any anomalies, a graph is created in the `output` folder for each microservice set that shows which service had the most unusual/anomalous behaviour.
 See below examples.

+8. **Threshold recalculation on inference:** By default, inference uses the anomaly threshold persisted from training/validation.
+This is the safest default because it avoids "contaminating" the threshold with anomalous data.
+	If you explicitly want to recompute the threshold from the current inference dataset (useful for experiments or strong drift scenarios), set `RECALCULATE_THRESHOLD_ON_INFERENCE=true`.
+Use with care: if the inference window contains true anomalies, recalculation can raise the threshold and reduce sensitivity.

 <table>
 <tr>
 <td><img src="src/ml_monitoring_service/resources/example_result_graph_large.png" alt="Example error visualization - Service set containing 5 microservices" width="500"/></td>